georgeheshmet/ReactFirstProject/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Project install and run

+to install dependencies-> npm install tp run project -> npm start

+this project allow you to view all books currently in your reading shelves: want to read, alread read, currently reading and allow you to change the book between shelves this project allows you to sercch for specifi books that are not on your reading shelves and allow you to add books from search results to your shelves if abook in the search results is in your shelveyou will be able to check which shelve using the drop down list on each book, otherwise it will shoe "none"